R42 (New York City Subway car)

 The R42 was a New York City Subway car model built by the St. Louis Car Company between 1969 and 1970 for the IND/BMT B Division.
 There were 400 cars in the R42 fleet, numbered 4550–4949.
 It was the last 60 ft B Division car built for the New York City Subway until the R143 in 2001, and the last car model class to be built in married pairs.

 The first R42 cars entered service on May 9, 1969.
 Various modifications were made over the years to the R42 fleet.
 In the late 1980s, the R42 cars were rebuilt by Morrison–Knudsen and the Coney Island Rapid Transit Car Overhaul Shop.

-The R160 order replaced most of the R42s in the late 2000s, though 50 cars of the original fleet remained.
-The R179 order replaced the remainder of the R42s in the late 2010s, and the final train of R42s ran in passenger service on February 12, 2020.
-After retirement, most of the cars were sunk as artificial reefs, scrapped, or placed into storage, but a handful have been preserved and others retained for various purposes.
+The R160 order was to replace all R42s in the late 2000s, but 50 cars of the original fleet remained, when it was decided to retire the NYCT R44s instead.
+The R179 order replaced the remainder of the R42s in the late 2010s.
+The R42s temporarily resumed service from January 8 through 24 in 2020 when the R179s were pulled from service.
+The final train of R42s ran in passenger service on February 12, 2020.
+After retirement, most of the R42s were sunk as artificial reefs, scrapped, or placed into storage, but a handful have been preserved and others retained for various purposes.

 Description

 The R42s were numbered 4550–4949.
 They were the first fleet of New York City Subway cars to be fully equipped with Stone-Safety 10 ton air conditioning systems/units.
 Such units were similarly found on the last ten R38s (4140–4149) and all two-hundred R40As (4350–4549).

 The R42s were also the first cars to use solid-state converters in place of the motor-generators as standard equipment and were also the last cars to be equipped with the tried-and-true, and extremely reliable WABCO RT-2 or SMEE braking system temporarily, until returning in 1983 with the R62s for the IRT division, after disastrous results with the newer WABCO RT-5 or P-Wire braking systems used on their R44 and R46 cars of the 1970s.
 They were also the last cars to not have the two-note warning chime that was present on the R44 and all of the train models following it.

+As the R42s and the straight-ended R40As were nearly identical, they were often operated together in mixed-consists.